ese-msc/c-primer/part_one/02_hello_world.md

 ## Hello World in C++

-A C++ based hello world function might look something like the following:
+A canonical C++ based hello world function might look something like the following:

 _hello.cpp_:
 ```c++